-When Sally and I visited the Air Force Museum in Dayton, Ohio last November, we didn’t have time to visit the hangar where the presidential planes are kept.
+When we visited the Air Force Museum in Dayton, Ohio last November, we didn’t have time to visit the hangar where the presidential planes are kept.
 It isn’t connected to the rest of the museum, but is actually on the Wright-Patterson Air Force Base.
-We visited again with Nate and Karen and went to that hangar first.
+We visited again and went to that hangar first.
 We had to show a government-issued I.D. and take a ten-minute bus ride to get there.

 Our timing was good.
 They are building an additional hangar onto the museum to display these planes.
 The one on the base was closing three days after our visit so the planes could be transferred.

 The Douglas VC-54C Skymaster was the first plane built for a President.
 It was officially called The Flying White House, but was referred to as the Sacred Cow.
 Franklin Roosevelt used it to get to Yalta in 1945.
 Truman also used it extensively, and it was on board this plane that he signed the legislation that created the Air Force.

 For some reason, I didn’t get a close-up of this plane from the outside.
 It’s the silver one in the left background of this pan.

 We were allowed on board.
 There was a narrow walkway between panels of Plexiglas to keep us away from the furniture, which made photography almost impossible.